Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 The exact tarball to download depends on whether we're configuring builds for BioC release or devel.
-Remember that each version of Bioconductor is tight to a given version of R e.g. BioC 3.11 & BioC 3.12 are tight to R 4.0, BioC 3.13 & BioC 3.14 will be tight to R 4.1, etc...
-The reason two consecutive versions of Bioconductor are tight to the same version of R is because R has one major release per year (every Spring) and Bioconductor has two (one in Spring and one in Fall).
+Remember that each version of Bioconductor is tied to a given version of R e.g. BioC 3.11 & BioC 3.12 are tied to R 4.0, BioC 3.13 & BioC 3.14 will be tied to R 4.1, etc...
+The reason two consecutive versions of Bioconductor are tied to the same version of R is because R has one major release per year (every Spring) and Bioconductor has two (one in Spring and one in Fall).
 This is key to understand the following: